Want to add LED lighting behind your TV? It is a super easy 5 minute or less project! Here’s how to do it!

 I love how this lighting looks and the little something extra that it brings to our living room!

-I made a video to show you how really easy it was to install this lighting kit!
+I made a video to show you how really easy it was to install this LED lighting kit behind a TV!

 Frequently Asked Questions